Jells Park shared-use trail

 Visitors

-The new trails will provide visitors with more opportunities to exercise in the park.
-The shared-use trails will enable visitors to walk, run or cycle along the tracks, taking in views of Jells Lake and the open green spaces of the park.
-The Lake Trail will also have a focus on safety, ensuring the space can be enjoyed by all park users.
+The new trails provide visitors with more opportunities to exercise in the park.
+The shared-use trails enable visitors to walk, run or cycle along the tracks, taking in views of Jells Lake and the open green spaces of the park.
+The Lake Trail focuses on safety, ensuring the space can be enjoyed by all park users.

 Environment